Iguana: Anatomy and physiology

 Iguanas have keen vision and can see shapes, shadows, colors, and movement at long distances.
 Their visual acuity enables them to navigate through crowded forests and to locate food.
 They employ visual signals to communicate with other members of the same species.

-The tympanum, the iguana's eardrum, is located above the subtympanic shield (or "ear shield") behind each eye.
+The tympanum, the iguana's eardrum, is located above the subtympanic shield (or "ear shield") behind each eye (though the Lesser Antillean iguana lacks this shield).

 Iguanas are often hard to spot, as they tend to blend into their surroundings, and their coloration enables them to hide from larger predators.

 Like most reptiles, an iguana has a three-chambered heart with two atria, one ventricle, and two aortae with a systemic circulation.